 Couples who last learn to navigate those waves instead of reacting to them.
 They understand that peaks and valleys are part of life, and they choose each other anyway.

-That is real partnership.
+That’s real partnership.

 8. Prioritize Emotional Safety Over Drama